-We implement a BluePass prototype in Android and Google Chrome and evaluate its efficacy in terms of security, overhead, and usability.
+We implement a BluePass prototype in Android and Google Chrome platforms and evaluate its efficacy in terms of security, overhead, and usability.
 First, we conduct a comprehensive security analysis to demonstrate that BluePass can defend against various attacks.
-Then we evaluate the auto-fill time latency of BluePass by recording the time between login forms being detected and the forms being automatically filled.
+Then we evaluate the auto-fill latency of BluePass by recording the time between login forms being detected and the forms being automatically filled.
 We also run a series of experiments, in which we retrieve passwords under different frequencies, to measure the energy overhead of BluePass.
 Based on our experimental results, BluePass is energy efficient while automatically filling in the login forms with user-unperceived latency.
 Afterwards, we conduct a user study including 31 volunteers to examine the usability of BluePass.
-The results show the test subjects regard BluePass as both secure and usable.
+The results show that the test subjects regard BluePass as both secure and usable.
+Most test subjects are reported to be motivated to choose more secure passwords and to less likely re-use existing passwords by BluePass.
 Moreover, the majority of testers report that they are willing to use BluePass to manage their passwords.

 The remainder of the paper is organized as follows.
 Section 2 elaborates the system overview and threat model.
-Section 3 details the system architecture of BluePass and Sect.
-4 conducts security analysis on BluePass.
+Section 3 details the system architecture of BluePass and Section 4 conducts security analysis on BluePass.
 Section 5 illustrates the prototype implementation of BluePass.
-We evaluate BluePass in Sect.
-6 and present a user study in Sect.
-7. Section 8 discusses BluePass-related issues and its limitation.
-Section 9 surveys related work and finally, Sect.
-10 concludes this paper.
+We evaluate BluePass in Section 6 and present a user study in Section 7.
+Section 8 discusses BluePass-related issues and its limitation.
+Section 9 surveys related work and finally, Section 10 concludes this paper.

-2 System Overview and Threat Model
+2. System Overview and Threat Model